Ulysse Ndong

-Ulysse Ndong (born 24 November 1992) is a French-born Gabonese professional footballer who plays as a midfielder for the Gabon national team.
+Ulysse Ndong (born 24 November 1992) is a professional footballer who plays as a midfielder.
+Born in France, he played for the Gabon national team.

 Club career

 Ulysse Obame-Ndong started his career playing as goalkeeper and he joined with his first professional football club at the age of 16 when he joined Amiens SC from a very mythical club of Racing Club de France Colombes 92.
 Two years later, he went on trials to London for Queens Park Rangers F.C. where he stayed two months before joining AFC Wimbledon where he played with young talents such as Huw Johnson, Jim Fenlon.
 In October 2012, Ulysse joined Alki Larnaca F.C. as a free agent.
 In June 2013, he moved to Othellos Athienou.
 During 2014–15 with Othellos he had a very good performance and he is considered an upcoming talent.

 On 16 October 2016, Ndong joined Bulgarian First League side Lokomotiv Gorna Oryahovitsa but he left the club in July 2017.

 On 1 September 2017, Ndong signed with Slavia Sofia.

 On 1 July 2018, Ndong signed with Qatari club Al-Khor for two years.
 On 10 January 2020, he returned to Cyprus and joined Akritas Chlorakas.

-On 23 October 2020, Ndong signed with Saudi club Al-Nojoom for one years.
+On 23 October 2020, Ndong signed with Saudi club Al-Nojoom for one year.

 International career

-Ndong is born in France to parents of Gabonese descent.
+Ndong is born in France to Gabonese parents.
 He was called up to the Gabon national football team for a set of 2017 Africa Cup of Nations qualification matches and made his debut in a 1–0 loss against Sierra Leone.